MoneyHero and Coinbase Jointly Publish Pulse of Crypto — Singapore 2025 Survey Report

 Rohith Murthy, CEO of MoneyHero, said: “We are excited to work with Coinbase, the global cryptocurrency exchange with operations in Singapore and regulated by MAS.
 The Pulse of Crypto — Singapore 2025 survey report provides timely, data-driven insights into consumer sentiment on digital assets.
 As interest grows, objective market data supports product design, consumer education and constructive regulatory dialogue.
 This joint survey brings together MoneyHero’s leadership in digital acquisition across Southeast Asia with Coinbase’s industry expertise to support understanding and public dialogue around emerging asset classes, reflecting our commitment to financial literacy and transparency.”

-Hassan Ahmed, Country Director, Singapore for Coinbase, said: “Our joint survey with MoneyHero continues to validate the maturation of Singapore’s cryptocurrency market.
-Coinbase is on a mission to increase economic freedom, by bringing 1 billion people into crypto and that begins with being the most trusted and compliant exchange in the market.
+Hassan Ahmed, Country Director, Singapore for Coinbase said: “Our joint survey with MoneyHero continues to validate the maturation of Singapore’s cryptocurrency market.
+Coinbase is on a mission to increase economic freedom by bringing 1 billion people into crypto, and that begins with being the most trusted and compliant exchange in the market.
 As we deepen our position in Singapore, we remain committed to providing high-quality educational resources that help people make informed decisions.
-Detailed knowledge and understanding of the market is essential, and it is encouraging to see that these priorities reflected in the data.”
+Detailed knowledge and understanding of the market is essential, and it is encouraging to see these priorities reflected in the data.”

 Disclaimer